natevw/simplify-user-agent/README.md

 ## Example usage

-Include the JS you need.
+Use a minified browser build via `<script src="simplify-user-agent.min.js"></script>`, or include the specific/separate JS files you need from this repository.

 I prefer [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules),
 but the older browsers you might be concerned about do not.
 So classic style it is: